urban-wombat/flattables/README.md

   FlatBuffers and FlatTables use 'table' in a slightly different sense, but if you see them as tabular tables, it makes sense.

+  gotables is the supporting library and file format used by FlatTables.

 * FlatBuffers utility `flatc` generates Go code to write (and read) data conforming to the FlatBuffers schema.

 * FlatTables generates Go code to write gotables-formatted data to a FlatBuffers []byte array.